philhzss/tesla-climate-scheduler/README.md

 2. Download/open settings.example.json, and fill it up with your desired settings.
 	+ I will add wiki pages with more details eventually, in the meantime look at the file *tesla_var.h* for details on settings.
 3. Rename the file to settings.json and place in the same folder as tcs binary file.
 The binary file needs to have a settings.json file in the same folder in order to run.
-4. Launch the binary, verify your settings have been applied and let it run 24/7 for it to control your vehicle.<br><br>
+4. Launch the binary, verify your settings have been applied and let it run 24/7 for it to control your vehicle.

 ## Building requirements